 Research and development.
-R&D expense was higher for the three and six months ended June 30, 2013 as compared to the comparable prior year periods.
+Research and development, or "R&D," expense was higher for the three and six months ended June 30, 2013 as compared to the comparable prior year periods.
 R&D expense as a percentage of net sales for the three and six months ended June 30, 2013 was comparable to the prior year periods.
 R&D activities generally relate to ensuring that our products are capable of meeting the developing technological needs of our customers, bringing new products to market and modifying existing products to better serve our customers, and we expect these activities to continue at a comparable level in future periods.